 - For Membership type, choose either Assigned or Dynamic Device.

 If you chose Assigned for Membership type in the previous step, then in the Group blade, choose Members and add Autopilot devices to the group.
 Autopilot devices that aren't yet enrolled are devices where the name equals the serial number of the device.

 If you chose Dynamic Devices for Membership type above, then in the Group blade, choose Dynamic device members and type any of the following code in the Advanced rule box.
 These rules only gather Autopilot devices because they target only Autopilot device attributes.
 Creating a group based off non-autopilot attributes won't guarantee that devices included in the group are registered to Autopilot.

 - If you want to create a group that includes all of your Autopilot devices, type:

 (device.devicePhysicalIDs -any (_ -contains "[ZTDId]"))

 - Intune's group tag field maps to the OrderID attribute on Azure AD devices.
-If you want to create a group that includes all of your Autopilot devices with a specific group tag (the Azure AD device OrderID), you must type:
+To create a group that includes all Autopilot devices with a specific group tag (the Azure AD device OrderID), type:

 (device.devicePhysicalIds -any (_ -eq "[OrderID]:179887111881"))